Structure of the mean-field yrast spectrum of a two-component Bose gas in a ring: role of interaction asymmetry: Critical conditions and phase diagrams

 with $m = 0, \pm 1, \pm 2, \ldots$, all of which share the same interaction energy.
 These states are distinguished by their kinetic energies,

 and only the plane-wave state with the lowest kinetic energy can potentially serve as the yrast state.
-Since $k$ is restricted to positive integers, this condition implies that for $(\phi_0,\phi_k)$ to be a viable candidate for the yrast state, $k$ must lie within the range
+Since $k$ is restricted to positive integers, we require $(k-mq)^2 \ge k^2$ for all $m \ne 0$ for $(\phi_0,\phi_k)$ to be a viable candidate for the yrast state.
+Thus, $k$ must lie within the range

 where $\lfloor q/2 \rfloor$ denotes the integer part (floor) of $q/2$.
 Once $k$ lies within this range, then the previous argument implies that $(\phi_0,\phi_k)$ will eventually become an yrast state for sufficiently large $\gamma$.
 Consequently, for a fixed $x_B = p/q$, the plane-wave states $(\phi_0,\phi_k)$ emerge as yrast states one by one with increasing $\gamma$, in order of increasing $k$, up to $k = \lfloor q/2 \rfloor$.
-Equation ~\ref{krange} also means that the plane-wave state $(\phi_0,\phi_k)$ can never become an yrast state for those concentrations $x_B = p/q$ satisfying $\lfloor q/2 \rfloor < k$, regardless of how large $\gamma$ is.
-This implies, for example, that $(\phi_0,\phi_2)$ can never become an yrast state at $x_B = 1/2$ or $x_B = 1/3$, which is precisely why these values appear as asymptotes of the critical curve $x_B(\gamma, k = 2)$.
+Conversely, Eq.~(\ref{krange}) also means that the plane-wave state $(\phi_0,\phi_k)$ can never become an yrast state for those concentrations $x_B = p/q$ satisfying $\lfloor q/2 \rfloor < k$, regardless of how large $\gamma$ is.
+This implies, for example, that $(\phi_0,\phi_2)$ can never become an yrast state at $x_B = 1/2$ or $x_B = 1/3$, which is precisely why the critical curve $x_B(\gamma,K = 2)$ exhibits asymptotes at these values of $x_B$.
 Likewise, $(\phi_0,\phi_3)$ can never become an yrast state for $x_B = 1/2, 1/3, 1/4, 1/5,$ and $2/5$.
-This conclusion is confirmed by our numerical determination of the critical curve $x_B(\gamma, k = 3)$, shown along with a partial phase diagram in Fig.~\ref{cckp}, where these values indeed serve as asymptotes.
+This conclusion is confirmed by our numerical determination of the critical curve $x_B(\gamma, K = 3)$, shown along with a partial phase diagram in Fig.~\ref{cckp}, where these values indeed serve as asymptotes.
 The asymptotes of the critical curves for higher $k$ values can be deduced similarly.
 Once again, as in the case of $\kappa < 0$, the phase diagram shown in Fig.~\ref{cckp} provides a clear explanation for the nonanalytic structure of the yrast spectrum displayed in Fig.~\ref{yrastkp}.